Add To Favorites

 How can something so small be so spectacular?
 Explore the structure of carbon, the foundational element for all living things.
 See atoms for yourself!

 Carbon is everywhere -- diamonds, graphite, fuels, even the air you breathe.
 All plants have carbon as their most important element.
-Find out more about the value of carbon to our planet.
+Students find out more about the value of carbon to our planet.

 The smallest piece of carbon is a carbon atom.
 It can only be seen with a super-powered microscope.
 A carbon atom consists of a nucleus (center) with rings of moving electrons around it.
 Inside the nucleus are six protons (with a positive electrical charge) and six neutrons (with no electrical charge).
 Six electrons (with a negative charge) are around the nucleus.